quintanar401/qchk/README.md

 * .qchk.chkH - for allowed handles.
 * .qchk.chkR - check read access to a name.
 * .qchk.chkW - check write access to a name.
 * .qchk.err - action on an access error.
-Note that you may not throw an exception just record the access violation.
+Note that you are not required to throw an exception, you can just record the access violation.

 ## Restricted functions

 ### Blocked functions

-These functions will cause an access exception: hopen hclose hcount read0 read1 exit 0: 1: 2: 2:: save load rsave rload setenv dsave.
+These functions will cause the access exception: hopen hclose hcount read0 read1 exit 0: 1: 2: 2:: save load rsave rload setenv dsave.

 ### Restricted functions

-* key - read access for x.
+* key - requires read access for x.
-* value/get - read access if x is a symbol, value of enum/dict/table, eval on (fn;list) with full check for fn (eval + check if it is a string), eval + check for strings exception otherwise.
+* value/get - read access if x is a symbol, value of enum/dict/table, eval on (fn;arg1;..) with full check for fn (eval + check if it is a string), eval + check for strings, an exception otherwise.
-* parse - apply checks recursively if for the result of parse.
+* parse - apply checks recursively for the result of parse.
 * eval/reval - apply checks recursively to x.
 * set - write access for x.
 * insert/upsert - write access for x.